hpi-schul-cloud/schulcloud-server/apps/server/doc/keycloak.md

 > IMPORTANT: During the export process there will be some errors, that's because the export process will be done on the
 > same port as the Keycloak server.
 This leads to Keycloak failing to start the server in import/export mode.
 Due to the
-> transition from WildFly to Quarkus as application server there is currently no documentation on this topic, so I have
+> transition from WildFly to Quarkus as application server there is currently no documentation on this topic.
-> started a discussion on GitHub [here](https://github.com/keycloak/keycloak/discussions/10815).